sofiapasquini/sofiapasquini.github.io/_pages/cv.md

 Teaching
 ======
 * ES2232: Exploring the Planets
-* ES2123: The dyanamic Earth
+* ES2123: The Dyanamic Earth

 Awards
 ======